xapian/xapian/xapian-core/docs/postingsource.rst

 When first constructed, a PostingSource is not tied to a particular database.
 Before Xapian can get any postings (or statistics) from the source, it needs to be supplied with a database.
-This is performed by the reset() method, which is passed a single parameter holding the database to use.
-The reset method will always be called before asking for any information about the postings in the list::
+This is performed by the init() method, which is passed a single parameter holding the database to use.
+This method will always be called before asking for any information about the postings in the list::

-    virtual void reset(const Xapian::Database & db) = 0;
+    virtual void init(const Xapian::Database & db) = 0;

 Three methods return statistics independent of the iteration position.
 These are upper and lower bounds for the number of documents which can